Find out about creative opportunities for children and young people in North Northamptonshire.

 - Age 6 – 15 years old?
 Then you can earn yourself a Blue Peter badge to gain FREE entry into loads of great UK attractions!
 You can earn a blue badge by sending in a story, craft make, picture or poem.
-Or why not apply for a special music badge!
-Even if you don’t have a musical instrument at home you can use the Bring the Noise interactive tool!
+Or why not apply for a special music badge – even if you don’t have a musical instrument at home you can use the Bring the Noise interactive tool!

 - Visit the Scouts website for some great make and do activities to keep the children occupied during your time at home – these challenges can even count towards Beaver, Cub or Scout Activity Badges!

-- Corby Amateur Theatrical Society welcomes new members over 14 years of age.
+- Corby Amateur Theatrical Society in Corby

 - The Core at Corby Cube and Royal & Derngate have bursary places available for their opportunities for young people as well as offering discounts on some shows.